-1. INTRODUCTION
+1. Introduction

 Since the discovery of mercury superconductivity in 1911 by the Dutch physicist Onnes, the study of superconductors has continued to intensify, see, e.g., [2].
 Since that discovery, a significant amount of superconducting materials has been found.
-This includes usual metals, like lead, aluminum, zinc or platinum, magnetic materials, heavy-fermion systems, organic compounds, and ceramics.
+This includes usual metals, like lead, aluminum, zinc or platinum, magnetic materials, heavy-fermion systems, organic compounds and ceramics.
 A complete description of their thermodynamic properties is an entire subject by itself, see [2, 3, 4] and references therein.
-Apart from its zero-resistivity and many other complex phenomena, superconductors manifest the celebrated Meißner or Meißner-Ochsenfeld effect, i.e., they can become perfectly diamagnetic.
-The highest3 critical temperature for superconductivity obtained today is between 100 and 200 Kelvin via doped copper oxides, which are originally insulators.
-In contrast with most superconductors, note that magnetic superconductors only exist on a range of non-zero temperatures.
+In addition to zero-resistivity and many other complex phenomena, superconductors manifest the celebrated Meißner or Meißner-Ochsenfeld effect, i.e., they can become perfectly diamagnetic.
+The highest1 critical temperature for superconductivity obtained nowadays is between 100 and 200 Kelvin via doped copper oxides, which are originally insulators.
+In contrast to most superconductors, note that superconduction in magnetic superconductors only exists on a finite range of non-zero temperatures.